-Turns on dither when outputting to 8-bit image files (does not affect other data types).
+Turns on dither when outputting to 8-bit or less image files (does not affect other data types).
 This adds just a bit of noise that reduces visible banding artifacts.
+The dither seed will be selected based on a hash of the output filename, and therefore will be a different random pattern for different files.
+It only has an effect when outputting to a file of 8 or fewer bits per sample, and only when the data being saved starts off with higher than 8 bit precision.